vmware-tanzu/community-edition/docs/designs/package-and-repository-operations.md

 ## Package Development/Maintenance Process

-Here is an annotated version of the process flow from the Tanzu Addon Packaging document.
+Below is an annotated version of the process flow from the [Tanzu Addon Packaging](./tanzu-addon-packaging.md) document.
 It maps tasks to steps in the process.
-You will most likely iterate on the templating and bundling manifest steps.

 >_TODO: Update this diagram_